Locksmiths… or rather those who claim to be!

 Beware of call centres

-How does this happen?
-Well I guess I’ll tell you, otherwise the second half of this blog won’t be all that useful.
-These companies –with impressive sounding names like, say, Rotherham Locksmiths 24/7 locksmith security Ltd” are actually call centres, usually based out of the county and sometimes even in a different country.
-They manage to trick google into presenting them as local companies, and are knowns as “lead generators”, or “lead gens” to those in the know.
-These call centres have a list of poor-quality subcontractors on call, who then get your details forwarded on by text or email, and turn up at your home, and this is only the start of the trouble.
+These companies have impressive names.
+For example, “Rotherham Locksmiths 24/7 Locksmith Security Ltd.” But they are call centres.
+They are usually based out of the district and sometimes in a different country.
+They trick Google into listing them as local companies.
+Insiders call them “lead generators” or “lead gens”.
+These call centres have a list of low-quality subcontractors on call.
+They get your details and show up at your home.
+But this is only the start of the trouble.

-The job of the Lead Gens is to try and milk each customer for as much money as possible.
-This can involve giving an initially low estimate on the phone in order to get the sub-contractor on site, and once there, they demand 3 or 4 times the quoted price, giving reasons such as the work being more complicated than expected.
-The customer then pays up as the job is often an emergency and they need access to their house, or to be able to make doors secure.
-Cases have been seen where an initial quote of £50 has ended up in a final bill of £500 – this is also known as bait and switch (lure customer in with a low price, then switch to a costlier outcome).
-In 90 per cent of jobs using these lead gens, the customer ends up paying more than the estimate.
+This can involve giving a low estimate on the phone to get the sub-contractor on site.
+But, once there, they demand 3 or 4 times the quoted price.
+They give reasons, such as the work being more complicated than expected.
+The customer then pays up.
+The job is often an emergency, and they need access to their house or to make doors secure.
+Cases have shown initial quotes of £49 ending up as final bills of £500.
+This is also known as bait and switch.
+In 90 per cent of jobs using these lead gens, the customer pays more than the estimate.
+We use the term “£49s” to describe these companies in the trade.

-Leads gens aren’t in it for repeat business
+Leads gens aren’t in it for repeat business.